WEIRDLabUW/gom/README.md

 <sup>1</sup>University of Washington

 This is a Jax implementation of Generalized Occupancy Models (GOMs).
-GOM is an unsupervised reinforcement learning method that models the distribution of all outcomes in an offline dataset under dynamics consistency, where the outcomes are discounted sums of state-dependent cumulants.
-The outcome model is paired with an readout policy trained to generate actions that realize a particular outcome at a state.
-Assuming that the rewards can be linearly expressed by the cumulants, transferring to downstream tasks boils down to performing a linear regression to identify the linear coefficients and using them to select the optimal realizable outcome.
+GOM is an unsupervised reinforcement learning method that models the distribution of all possible outcomes represented as discounted sums of state-dependent cumulants.
+The outcome model is paired with a readout policy that produces an action to realize a particular outcome.
+Assuming a linear dependence of rewards on cumulants, transferring to downstream tasks reduces to performing linear regression and solving a simple optimization problem for the optimal possible outcome.

 ## Instructions